aniru-dh21/img2pdf/README.md

 ## Workflow of the Project

-1. Firstly, definr a route that returns the `index` HTML file when the root URL `/` is reached.
+1. Firstly, define a route that returns the `index` HTML file when the root URL `/` is reached.